hiitsgeorgemanolache/ctfs/overthewire/bandit/lvl29/solution.md

 ```bash
 git log
 ```
 This reveals several commits together with information such as the commit hash, author, date, and commit message.
-One of the commits includes the message “add missing data”, which suggests that additional information may have been introduced at that point in the repository’s history.
+One of the commits includes the message *add missing data*, which suggests that additional information may have been introduced at that point in the repository’s history.
 To inspect the contents of a repository at a specific commit, `git checkout` can be used with the corresponding commit hash.
 ```bash
 git checkout *commit_hash*